digital-chemistry-laboratory/morfeus/README.md

 ᴍᴏʀғᴇᴜs was started by Kjell Jorner as a post doc at AstraZeneca UK in collaboration with the groups of Alán Aspuru-Guzik at the University of Toronto, Matthew Sigman at the University of Utah and Tobias Gensch at TU Berlin.
+The package was further developed and maintained in the group of Kjell Jorner at ETH Zurich.

 In particular, the following people have contributed significantly to developing its functionality:

+* Kjell Jorner
 * Gabriel dos Passos Gomes
 * Pascal Friedrich
 * Tobias Gensch
+* Lauriane Jacot-Descombes